kamperh/recipe_semantic_flickraudio/readme.md

 this new task are described in the following publications:

-- H. Kamper, G. Shakhnarovich, and K. Livescu, "Semantic speech retrieval with a  visually grounded model of untranscribed speech,"  IEEE/ACM Transactions on Audio, Speech and Language Processing, vol. 27, no. 1, pp. 89-98, 2019.
+- H. Kamper, G. Shakhnarovich, and K. Livescu, "Semantic speech retrieval with a  visually grounded model of untranscribed speech," *IEEE/ACM Transactions on Audio, Speech and Language Processing*, vol. 27, no. 1, pp. 89-98, 2019.
   [[arXiv](https://arxiv.org/abs/1710.01949)]
 - H. Kamper, S. Settle, G. Shakhnarovich, and K. Livescu, "Visually grounded learning of keyword prediction from untranscribed speech," in *Proc.